jedaitemple/My_project/README.md

 # My_project
 This is web app with which you can share news in social sites.
 # Future plans
-add email validation
+#add email validation
-add news
+#add news
-add a post in the news
+#add a post in the news
-add share
+#add share
+#The Owner is Konstantin Kostov